3 firefighters hurt as fire burns century-old buildings in Salt Lake City's nightlife hub

-SALT LAKE CITY (AP) — Three firefighters were injured after a fire that started in a restaurant’s kitchen scorched century-old buildings in Salt Lake City’s nightlife hub, officials said Tuesday.
+SALT LAKE CITY (AP) — Three firefighters were injured after a blaze that started in a restaurant’s kitchen scorched century-old buildings in Salt Lake City’s nightlife hub, officials said Tuesday.

 Firefighters were dispatched to a cooking fire at the London Belle Supper Club on Monday night and found smoke and fire in the kitchen area, Salt Lake City Fire Chief Karl Lieb said at a news conference.
-The heat and smoke created a challenging environment, and because it was unsafe to keep firefighters inside or on the roof, where they normally start their attack, they fought the fire with aerial devices, he said.
+The intense heat created a challenging environment, and because it was unsafe to keep firefighters inside or on the roof, where they normally start their attack, he said they fought the fire with aerial devices.

 “The firefighters did a tremendous job fighting this fire, particularly given the speed at which it spread, the fuel that was available to it and the intensity,” Lieb said.

 One of the injured firefighters had a broken ankle; another was suffering from smoke inhalation, dehydration and nausea; and the third was injured by falling debris and was trapped briefly against a chain link fence, Lieb said.
+All were doing OK Tuesday morning.
 There were about 78 firefighters on the scene, he said.

 Officials estimate about $5 million in losses through the five affected buildings and associated damage, Lieb said.
 The investigation of the fire could take weeks.